Red curry butter beans recipe in a bowl

 4

 This recipe is a comforting dish that is healthy, flavorful, and protein-packed.
-Using butter beans, I’ve made a delicious red curry that is vegetarian-friendly and super hearty and filling for the winter season.
+Using butter beans, I’ve made a delicious red curry that is vegetarian-friendly super hearty, and filling for the winter season.
+Why You’ll Love This Butter Beans Recipe Easy: Despite the delicious red curry flavors, this recipe is easy to make.

 • Protein-Packed: With the help of the butter beans, this red curry doesn’t lack protein so it’ll keep you full and satisfied